 If you've ever seen footage of golfers from the 60s or 70s, you'll notice their "woods" look tiny compared to today's drivers.
 Back then, drivers were made from actual persimmon wood and had a clubhead volume of around 150cc to 190cc.
 They were notoriously difficult to hit well.

 The game changed dramatically with the introduction of metal woods.
-In the late 1970's one of the pioneering companies, TaylorMade released the first commercially successful "Pittsburgh Persimmon" - a 17-4 steel clubhead driver .Then, in the 1990s, the "Big Bertha" arrived from the engineers working at Callaway and revolutionized the game.
-These clubs showed that a a larger clubhead could be significantly more forgiving.
-Players realized that you didn't have to hit the ball perfectly in the center to get a good result because the bigger clubhead size was very stable and easy to hit .
+In the late 1970s, one of the pioneering companies, TaylorMade, released the first commercially successful "Pittsburgh Persimmon" - a 17-4 steel clubhead driver.
+Then, in the 1990s, the "Big Bertha" arrived from the engineers working at Callaway and revolutionized the game.
+These clubs showed that a larger clubhead could be significantly more forgiving.
+Players realized that you didn't have to hit the ball perfectly in the center to get a good result because the bigger clubhead size was very stable and easy to hit.

 The real breakthrough came with the use of titanium.
-Titanium is incredibly strong but much lighter than steel, which gave engineers a fantastic new an opportunity...
+Titanium is incredibly strong but much lighter than steel, which gave engineers a fantastic new opportunity.
 They could now make driver heads much, much larger without increasing the weight.
-Amateurs and pros alike flocked to these new, oversized drivers because they were simply easier to hit.
+Amateurs and pros alike flocked to these new, oversized drivers because they were easier to hit.
 Hitting the "sweet spot" was no longer a rare treat - the sweet spot itself had become much bigger!

 The 460cc Limit: Why It's the "Legal" Maximum

-As driver heads ballooned in size, the governing bodies of golf - the USGA (United States Golf Association) and the R&A (The Royal and Ancient Golf Club of St Andrews) - decided to step in.
+As driver heads ballooned in size, the governing bodies of golf - the USGA (United States Golf Association) and the R&,A (The Royal and Ancient Golf Club of St Andrews) - decided to step in.
 They grew concerned that technology was starting to overshadow player skill.
 If drivers kept getting bigger, the game might turn into a contest of pure technology rather than a blend of athleticism, technique, and strategy.

 To preserve this balance, they established a set of rules for equipment, including a limit on clubhead volume.
 In 2004, the maximum allowable size of a driver head was capped at 460 cubic centimeters, with a small tolerance for manufacturing variations.

 This rule is why you see 460cc stamped on nearly every driver from major brands today.
 It represents the absolute maximum size allowed for use in sanctioned tournaments and for maintaining a valid handicap.
-Manufacturers design their main driver models right up to this limit to give recreational golfers the most forgiveness and performance the rules' will allow.
+Manufacturers design their main driver models right up to this limit to give recreational golfers the most forgiveness and performance the rules allow.

 The Real-World Benefits of a 460cc Driver